-This report is drawn from data collected during 39 face-to-face Village Halls Audits in Dartmoor National Park, conducted by Devon Communities Together Community Buildings Team between September 2022 and March 2024.
+This report is drawn from data collected during 61 face-to-face Village Halls Audits conducted by Devon Communities Together Community Buildings Team between September 2022 and March 2024.

-The quantitative and qualitative data demonstrates how vital Dartmoor National Park's Village Halls are to the communities that they serve.
+The quantitative and qualitative data demonstrates how vital East Devon's Village Halls are to the communities that they serve.
 Halls step up, where possible, to fill the void when village post offices, pubs and shops disappear.
 They provide a safe space for members of our society who are rurally isolated and sometimes lonely.
 This social isolation, exacerbated by Covid-19 and lack of public transport is an issue that negatively impacts people's health and wellbeing, decreasing life expectancy and increasing the likelihood of stroke, heart attack and depression.